 3. Get Certified

-Certifications are essential to becoming any kind of technologist or technician in medical imaging.
+Certification for radiologic technologists is essential, often being the final step to entering the field as many employers prioritize certified candidates.
 This is often the last step for many aspiring radiologic technologists since work experience isn’t typically required for these roles.
-According to labor insights data, 62 percent of radiologic technologist job postings don’t have experience requirements listed in the posting.
+According to our analysis of job postings data, 52 percent of radiologic technologist job postings don’t list experience requirements listed in the posting.

 Instead, many employers look for applicants with relevant education and the necessary certifications and licensures.
 Some of the most common qualifications include: